dtcenter/MET/docs/Users_Guide/config_options.rst

 The MET_PYTHON_DEBUG environment variable can be set to enable debugging log messages related to Python embedding.
 These log messages are disabled by default.
-The environment variable cab be set to a value of :code:`all` for all log messages, :code:`dataplane` for log messages when reading gridded data, or :code:`point` for log messages when reading point data.
+The environment variable can be set to a value of :code:`all` for all log messages, :code:`dataplane` for log messages when reading gridded data, or :code:`point` for log messages when reading point data.